mshekerotokiti/phase-1-project/README.md

 ![A screenshot of mapishi site](assets/Screenshot%20from%202023-04-07%2014-32-12.png)

 # AUTHOR
-This project is coded by Sharon Tokiti
+This project is coded by Sharon Tokiti, You can reach me through:

  Github :https://github.com/mshekerotokiti
  email: sharontokiti@gmail.com